romanoh/ABtorrents_Uploader/Readme.txt

-improve system to enter sit with password and username. other internet explorers, just not firefox. getting the data for metadata from torrent site. get metadata from nfo if present else get it from audiofile.
+improve system to enter sit with password and username. other internet explorers, just not firefox. getting the data for metadata from torrent site. get metadata from nfo if present else get it from audiofile: done.